 The most sophisticated operators don't choose between banks and online lenders.
 They maintain both.

-The bank LOC, established during a period of strong financial performance, serves as the primary working capital facility.
-It carries the lower rate and higher limit.
-The online LOC, kept available but unused for routine draws, serves as emergency overflow capacity.
-You draw on it only when the bank line is fully utilized or the timing window is too tight.
+The bank LOC serves as your primary working capital facility with lower rates and higher limits.
+The online LOC serves as emergency overflow capacity.
+Draw on it only when the bank line is maxed or timing is too tight.

-For context on where the lending market is heading and why establishing bank relationships matters, see our briefing on recession-proof business credit access.
-For details on rejection patterns that are pushing businesses toward online alternatives, see small business loan rejection rates in 2026.
+See our briefing on recession-proof business credit access.
+Also see small business loan rejection rates in 2026.

 Quick Check